kornelia22322/mobileApp/client/README.md

 ## install

-make sure you have installed *yarn*
+make sure you have installed *yarn* and *npm*
 ```
+npm install -g react-native-cli
-yarn install
+yarn
 ```

 ## run